dezrenmikell/reactState/README.md

 * Differentiate between state and props
 * Discuss the need to share `state` across different parts of the application
 * Share state across multiple React components
-* Use Constructors to manage state and set up default values

 ## What is "State"?
 (5 minutes, 0:05)